Coignet Stone Company Building

-Design
+Architecture

 The Coignet Stone Company Building is at 360–370 Third Avenue and 230 Third Street, at the southwestern corner of the two streets, in the Gowanus neighborhood of Brooklyn in New York City.
 The building's land lot has an area of about 1,718 ft2 and dimensions of approximately 34.5 by 49.8 ft.
 The site is on the eastern bank of the Gowanus Canal and was leased from the Brooklyn Improvement Company, which developed sites along the canal in the mid-19th century.
 The company's founder, Edwin Clark Litchfield, was rumored to have built a tunnel from the Coignet Building to his Litchfield Villa in what is now Prospect Park, about 0.7 mi from the Coignet Building.
-However, a search in 2014 failed to uncover evidence of any such tunnel.
+A search in 2014 failed to uncover evidence of any such tunnel.

 The building itself was constructed from 1872 to 1873 and designed by William Field and Son for the New York and Long Island Coignet Stone Company.
 Contractors involved in the construction process included masons D. B. & A. Rutan; stone setter Riley Cocroft; and carpenter Henry Case.
 The Coignet Building measures 25 by 40 ft with the longer frontage on Third Street.
 The building was designed not only as a company office but also as a showroom for the company's artificial stone products.
 It was constructed of Beton Coignet concrete, a precast stone material developed in the 1850s by Frenchman François Coignet.
 This material was manufactured by its original occupant, the Coignet Agglomerate Company, at its adjacent factory.
 Many of the building's innovations were introduced by Coignet Agglomerate Company vice president John C. Goodridge Jr., and the materials were sourced directly from the stoneworks.

 Upon the building's completion, Brooklyn Society Magazine described the structure as "an ornament to the city", while The Brooklyn Daily Eagle called it a "very attractive" edifice in contrast to the surrounding wooden structures.
 Brooklyn Review said that, from a distance, the building's appearance was "almost irresistible".